Maryland hits Michigan State first, bullies its way to a fifth consecutive win

 “We knew we had to make a step offensively, and we’ve done that,” Coach Mark Turgeon said. “...
 I didn’t see this coming this quickly in five games, getting to this point.
 But we’ve made a huge jump, obviously.”

 The Terps’ emphatic win featured a well-rounded attack, with junior guard Eric Ayala’s 22 points leading the group.
-Turgeon called Ayala’s game his best all-around performance through his three seasons at Maryland.
+Turgeon called Ayala’s game his best all-around performance in his three seasons at Maryland.
 Turgeon harps on Ayala’s ability to guard, and the junior said he takes pride in contributing to a team that excels on the defensive end.

 Three other Terps reached double figures, including senior guard Darryl Morsell, who was not held back by the shoulder injury he suffered in Maryland’s previous game against Rutgers seven days earlier.
 Morsell hardly practiced all week, and Turgeon said he lost sleep over whether to play the senior, who was cleared by doctors and committed to play.